How To Clean A Pellet Grill: A Simple Guide To BBQ Maintenance

 Then, you can throw them in a sink with soap water, hose them down with your garden hose, or wash them in whatever other way makes sense.

-If your grates are painted, you should take a more gentle approach when washing them, such as letting them soak in a cleaning agent and washing the debris off with a softer dish sponge.
+If your grates are painted, you should take a gentler approach when washing them, such as soaking them in a cleaning agent and washing off the debris with a soft dish sponge.
 For non-painted grates, a hard scrubbing with soapy water in your backyard ought to do the job.

 Cleaning your smokestack

-Despite its role in helping ensure proper ventilation and prevent fire hazards, one area that often gets missed in grill deep cleans is the smokestack.
+Despite its role in ensuring proper ventilation and preventing fire hazards, one area that often gets missed during grill deep cleans is the smokestack.

 Next, use a rag or paper towel to remove any remaining residue.
 If you notice stubborn buildup that won't come off with a brush, you can use a shop vac to suck out the debris.